pubsubdb/pubsubdb/docs/model_driven_development.md

 One of the key features of this model is the functional mapper called '@pipes', which provides an expressive and versatile way to manipulate and transform data between activities.
 Using '@pipes', developers can create complex data mappings and conditional flows without the need for extensive scripting or programming.

 The model is highly adaptable and can be used to define a wide range of applications, from simple data processing tasks to sophisticated business processes.
-By using this modern JSON-based model, developers can create more maintainable, scalable, and efficient applications that are easy to understand and adapt as the environment changes.
+From a cost of ownership perspective, it represents a more maintainable, scalable, and efficient approach.

 ### 1.2.
 JSON Structure
 The model is represented as a JSON object by the engine once compiled (although YAML can be interchangeably used for authoring given its better readability).
 The structure is comprised of various nested properties that define the application's settings, and execution behavior.
 The primary components of the JSON model are as follows: